ZeroNetJS/zeronet-js/README.md

 # Running

-Just run `zeronet.js` and it should connect to localhost:15411 and get the content.json of HelloZeroNet and also start a server
+Just run `zeronet.js` and it should:

+-   Launch a server on 0.0.0.0:15542
+-   Connect to it

+To connect to your locally running client just change the port in the `new Client` line to 15441